iahuang/rune-chess/README.md

 **Displaced**

-Units that are displaced are moved to the nearest empty space, prioritizing those directly adjacent, then corners.
+Units that are displaced are moved to a random adjacent empty space, prioritizing those directly adjacent, then corners.
 If there are no empty spaces, the Unit is displaced to an empty square 2 units away, and so on.

 **Dashes to**